Iamhero337/Python/Pyclasses/HW.md

 15. WAP to check whether the middle value of a heterogeneous tuple collection is an integer or not.
 16. WAP to check whether the given number is a single-digit, double-digit, triple-digit, or more than that.
 Then print how many digits are there.
 17. WAP to check which individual data type the given data belongs to.

+#29-01-24
+nested if

+18. WAP to instagram login page.
+19. WAP to check greatest of 4 numbers using `nested if`.
+20. WAP to print middle value of the given heterogeneous tuple collection only if the middle value is string and having length greater than 3.
+21. WAP to print first value of tuple if it is a string having length greater than 5. and that string should be palindrome.
+22. WAP to print reverse string only if is starting with vowel and ending with consonant and it should have middle value.
+23. WAP to print the last value of the list only if it palindrome starting with vowel.
+24. WAP to print the value present in even index of tuple only if the lenght of the tuple is odd and having first value as intiger.